 Webinars

 Webinars are online events that B2B marketers organize targeting a particular audience.
-Webinars use web conferencing software to facilitate live-stream encounters between marketers and their prospects.
-Webinar marketing is a more interactive way of marketing your brand, as prospects can ask questions “in person”, and get instant answers.
+Webinar marketing is one of the more interactive B2B marketing strategies examples, as prospects can ask questions โin personโ, and get instant answers.

 Infographics